Maintenance & Inspection Tips to Maximise Your HAKKO Equipment

 - Try to avoid increasing the tip temperature to more than is actually needed.
 When changing the solder tips, always turn off the power for safety reasons and to prevent internal arcing which can reduce both tip and soldering iron handle lifespan.
 It is also worthwhile switching off the power between applications to reduce the rate of oxidation.

 - It’s a great habit to cover the tip with solder before placing the soldering iron into its holder during soldering work and at the end of a shift.

 - Check that the filters are changed regularly in your de-soldering unit to help extend the equipment life and keep soldering tips/nozzles clean with the Hakko range of cleaning aids.

 Is there a correct method that I should always follow for tip replacement?

 Hakko’s soldering systems have been designed to provide ease of use for operators, therefore, tip removal is very straightforward.
 In soldering systems such as Hakko’s FX951, FM2028 or similar, simply hold down the lock release buttons on the sleeve assembly whilst pulling out the sleeve/tip from the handle.
 Then, hold the front of the sleeve and push the tip out (back to front).
 Tip insertion will be the same but in reverse order.
 In Hakko’s FX888D and similar stations turn the nut counter-clockwise and carefully remove the tip enclosure and tip from the heating element.
-Re-fitting of the tip is exactly the same but again, this will be in reverse, and do bear in mind that it isn’t necessary to overtighten the nut upon re-fitting.
+Re-fitting of the tip is exactly the same but again, this will be in reverse order, and do bear in mind that it isn’t necessary to overtighten the nut upon re-fitting.

 We welcome feedback from our customers and potential new customers, so please do talk to one of our team if you have any questions.
 Look out for next month’s Hakko Tech Tips where we will be providing more advice on how to get the best performance from your Hakko equipment.